 Extra Ingredient: ⅓ cup (25 g) peanut butter powder.

-Follow either of the basic granola recipes above using maple syrup or honey as the sweetener.
+Follow the basic granola recipe above using maple syrup or honey as the sweetener.
 Add the peanut butter powder to the rolled oats at the same time as the ground seeds and dry ingredients.

 Peanut butter powder has most of the fat removed, so it won’t add any greasiness to the granola.